Luis Robert Preview, Player Props: White Sox vs. Mariners

 Luis Robert At The Plate

-- Robert leads Chicago with 121 hits and a team-best slugging percentage of .559.
+- Robert has 122 hits to go with a slugging percentage of .556, both of which lead Chicago hitters this season.

-- Among qualified hitters, he ranks 50th in batting average, while his on-base percentage ranks 91st and he is sixth in slugging.
+- Among the qualifying hitters, he ranks 49th in batting average, while his on-base percentage ranks 89th and he is sixth in slugging.

-- Robert has had an RBI in 45 games this year (38.1%), including 15 multi-RBI outings (12.7%).
-He has also driven in three or more of his team's runs in five contests.
+- Robert has picked up an RBI in 37.8% of his games this season, with two or more RBI in 12.6% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.